oscal-compass/compliance-trestle/CONTRIBUTING.md

    1. This is enforced by DCO bot and can be overrided by maintainers presuming at least one commit is signed-off.
 1. All commits *SHOULD* use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
    1. This is as github, when only one commit is in a PR, will use the native git commit message as the merge commit title.
-      1. When only a single commit is provided the commit MUST be an conventional commit and will be checked the `Lint PR` aciton.
+      1. When only a single commit is provided the commit MUST be an conventional commit and will be checked the `Lint PR` action.
 1. All PR's title's MUST be formed as an [convention commit](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
    1. This is checked by the `Lint PR` action
 1. All PR's to `develop` and hotfix PR's to `main` must close at least one issue by [linking the PR to an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).